danielharrell/open-eyes-lect-2017-18/Open.md

 Another reason to wonder is that the word is usually used without further explanation, as if its meaning were already understood.
-But if so, *how* is it already understood?
+But if so, then *how* is it understood?

    <!-- Note here: I could use the St. John's viewbook to
    illustrate this: "Open", alone on the cover, is not just an imperative to open the book, but has a nominative power of suggestion as well.-->

-And perhaps this is a sign of something better understood.
-Who if not the philosopher, so Aristotle once asked, would care about the difference between Socrates and Socrates sitting?[^Socrates] Or the difference, we could add, between a door and an *open* door?
+And is there something here *yet* to be understood, or better understood?
+For who if not the philosopher, Aristotle once asked, would care about the difference between Socrates and Socrates sitting?[^Socrates] Or between a door and an *open* door?---so we could add.
 The way we use "open" without further thought may then make it worth further thought.
 And while it would be rude to ask a friend what he meant when he told you his door is *always* open, well, what *did* he mean?

    <!-- In my further revision of  this part, I will
    introduce philosophy in relation to the paradox.
 Then go on to show how philosophy in a sense turns on itself in a denial of openness.-->

-Still another reason to wonder about the word "open", and to think it could be better understood, comes from the way we define it in dictionaries, largely through negation.
+Still another reason to wonder about the word "open" comes from the way we define it in dictionaries, largely through negation.
 To be open means *not* to be closed.
 Or blocked.
 Or covered.
 Or fastened.
 Or sealed.
 Or buttoned.
 Or guarded.
 Or protected.
 Or folded.
 Or clenched.
 Or concealed.
-Or constipated.[^Dictionary] This may be enough definition for everyday use.
-But what, then, about those deeper moments of speech, when we talk of *eyes* being opened, or hearts, or minds, or again the proverbial door, always open to a friend?
+Or constipated.[^Dictionary] This may be definition enough  for everyday use.
+But what about those deeper moments of speech, when we talk of *eyes* being opened, or hearts, or minds, or again the proverbial door, always open to a friend?
 Here, it seems, we use the word "open" for